Recipes : Main Courses

 But I love to cook it at home.
 It is as simple as throwing it in a pot, covering it in water and waiting for it to “bloom”.
 Literally, when it opens up at the top, you know it’s ready.

 Once it is ready: dress it up!
 Radishes, lettuce, white onion, ground dried chile, oregano and quartered limes to squeeze juice on top, are placed at the table for you to choose.
 Tostadas to be munched on the side.
-And, in particular for the green pozole, green avocado and chicharrones (crispy pork rind), are often too, which gives it an extra crunch.
+And, in particular for the green pozole, Mexican avocado and chicharrones (crispy pork rind), are often too, which gives it an extra crunch.
 If you find some, add it on!

 1 pound dried hominy (the same as giant white corn or maiz mote pelado), rinsed)